dslab-epfl/svshi/svshi/documentation/documentation.md

 In `diffbehavior` mode, given two functions, CrossHair tries to find a set of arguments that make the two functions return different values.
 In other words, it tries to find whether two functions are identical in behaviour or not.

-Using `cover` mode, CrossHair uses symbolic execution and the SMT solver to find inputs that leads to high op-code level test coverage.
+Using `cover` mode, CrossHair uses symbolic execution and the SMT solver to find inputs that lead to high op-code-level test coverage.

 In `check` mode, CrossHair uses symbolic execution to find whether _contracts_ hold or not for functions.
 Contracts are annotations in Python docstrings and are in fact pre- and post-conditions expressed as booleans expressions.
 The pre-conditions can restrict the range of values of the arguments and the post-conditions express what should hold at the end of the function execution (the special value `__return__` can be used to represent the value returned by the function).
-CrossHair then tries to find counterexamples, i.e., values for the arguments that satisfy the pre-conditions but violate the post-condition.
+CrossHair then tries to find counterexamples, i.e. arguments values that satisfy the pre-conditions but violate the post-conditions.
 If no such counterexamples are found after a timeout or if all _discovered paths_ are covered, CrossHair considers the contracts to be valid.
 Crosshair outputs a special message if contracts are _valid over all paths_ meaning that all discovered paths were analysed and not that the timeout was hit.

 One caveat of CrossHair is the way it discovers paths.
 Indeed, as CrossHair discovers paths only by executing the function with these special proxy values as arguments, it only discovers all feasible paths for programs that are _deterministic_.
 That means that branches should not depend on external values other than arguments to be discoverable.
 Also, if a program has side effects, it could cause problems as they would be visible during the verification process.
 Crosshair does not perform any AST analysis or similar, it really just executes the program with special proxy values as arguments.